tesla809/BuildersETH/README.md

 Learn Web3 development from Zero to Mastery.

-Our goal is to create a running series covering Solidity and all things Web3 development.
+**Our goal:** Create a running series of guides covering Solidity and all things Web3 development aimed at developers.

 As a result of this, we will connect devs to devs and build a community around building, innovation and mutual help.